Tennessee Auctioneers Association Bylaws

 Section 4.
 In the event of a vacancy occurring on the Board of Directors, the remaining Directors shall appoint a successor to serve until the next election at which time the remainder of the terms shall be filled by the election process.

-Section 5. (a) The President of the Association shall automatically become Chairman of the Board of Directors.
+Section 5. (a) The immediate Past President of the Association shall automatically become a member of the board of directors.

-Section 5. (b) The Vice President of the Association shall automatically become Vice-chairman of the board of Directors and preside in the absence of the Chairman.
+(b) The Vice President of the Association shall automatically become President of the board of Directors and preside in the absence of the President.
 (Revised 6-8-14)

 Section 6.
-The Board of Directors shall hold its meetings at a time and place designated by the Chairman.
+The Board of Directors shall hold its meetings at a time and place designated by the President.
 The Board shall meet at the annual convention.
-The Board may meet at such other times as deemed necessary upon the call of the Chairman or the request of a majority of the Board members.
-Special meetings shall require a ten (10) day notice by given by certified main to all board members.
+The Board may meet at such other times as deemed necessary upon the call of the President or the request of a majority of the Board members.
+Special board meetings shall require a five (5) day notice.

 Section 1.
 The Officers of the Association shall be President, Vice President and a Secretary/Treasurer.
-The Office of President, Vice President and Secretary of Treasurer of the Association shall be at large.
+The Office of President, Vice President and Secretary/Treasurer of the Association shall be at large.
 The officers shall be elected by and from the membership for a term of one year beginning at the time they are duly sworn at the annual convention until their successor is duly sworn to take their place at the following annual convention.
-(Revised 6-8-14)

 Section 2.
 The President shall be the principal executive officer of the Association and shall preside at all meetings.
 He shall perform all other duties as are provided for in the By-laws and such other duties usually assigned to such office.